New donors: Earn $70 for each of your first 5 visits and up to $650 the first month*.

 The most common side effects of donation include bruising at the site of donation or becoming light headed or dizzy.
 However, it is important to remember that plasmapheresis is a medical procedure and should be taken seriously.

 You must bring a government issued ID (such as driver’s license), your Social Security card, and proof of residency (a piece of mail addressed to you at your current address, such as a utility bill, which has been postmarked within the past 30 days).
 The name on your photo ID must be an exact match to the name on your Social Security card (or individual taxpayer ID number (ITIN).
 Otherwise you will not be able to donate.

 You do not need to make an appointment.
-First time donors are accepted up to an hour and a half prior to close.
+First time donors are accepted up to 90 minutes prior to close.
 No exceptions, we are sorry.

 You may not donate while pregnant or breastfeeding.

 A plasma donor is allowed to give up to two donations within a 7-day period, with at least 1 day between donations.